fosware/next13-prisma-crud/README.md

 Make sure you have [Node.js](https://nodejs.org/) installed on your machine.

-1. Clone this repository: `git clone https://github.com/YourUsername/your-todo-app.git`
+1. Clone this repository: `git clone https://github.com/fosware/next13-prisma-crud.git`
-2. Navigate to the project directory: `cd your-todo-app`
+2. Navigate to the project directory: `cd next13-prisma-crud`
 3. Install the dependencies: `npm install`

 ## How to Use